IBRNet: Learning Multi-View Image-Based Rendering: Method

 \textbf{Improving temporal visual consistency.} Our method considers only nearby source views as the working set when synthesizing a target view.
 Therefore, when generating videos along smooth camera paths, our method is potentially subject to temporarily inconsistent density predictions and flickering artifacts due to abrupt changes in the working set as the camera moves.

-To alleviate this issue, we adopt the pooling technique introduced by~Sun \etal~\cite{sun2020light}.
+To alleviate this issue, we adopt the pooling technique of Sun \etal~\cite{sun2020light}.
 We replace the mean $\boldsymbol{\mu}$ and variance $\mathbf{v}$ of $\{\mathbf{f}_i\}_{i=1}^N$ with a weighted mean $\boldsymbol{\mu}_w$ and variance $\mathbf{v}_w$, weighted so as to reduce the influence of the furthest images in the working set.
-The weight function is defined as follows:
+The weight function is defined as:

 where $s$ is a learnable parameter.
 This technique improves our method in two ways: 1) it smooths the change in global features between adjacent frames, and 2) it produces more reasonable global features by up-weighting closer views in the working set and down-weighting more distant views.
 We observe this technique empirically improves synthesis stability and quality.